 Where and when is the pre-race Expo and packet pick-up?

-Packet Pick Up is available Saturday, April 7, 2018 from 9AM to 6PM
+Packet Pick Up is available and mandatory on Saturday, April 7, 2018 from 9AM to 6PM

 Packet Pick up, Expo and kids activities will be available at:

 Frank Hotchkin Memorial Training Center

 1700 Stadium Way,

 All packets will be available under the registered runner’s last name.
 You do not need to know your bib number to pick up your packet.

 No day of pick up.
 Please plan travel accordingly.

 Who can pick up my packet for me?

 It is always best to pick up your own bib and race packet, however, a family member or friend can pick up for you.
 They will need to bring a note from you giving them permission to pick up your packet.
 Once packets leave our hands we are not able to replace them.